 the same time.

 Why the DP at TIGS?Why the DP at TIGS?

-From 2017, students at TIGS will have a choice of two pathways through Year 11 and 12 – the Higher School Certificate (HSC) or Diploma Programme (DP).
+Students at TIGS will have a choice of two pathways through Year 11 and 12 – the Higher School Certificate (HSC) or Diploma Programme (DP).

 TIGS students achieve excellent results in the HSC and this will continue for those students that choose the HSC as their course of study.
 The School remains committed to offering the best HSC programme in the Illawarra.

 The DP is acknowledged world-wide as an outstanding course of study for students planning to progress to study at Tertiary level.
 It has been recognised by the Australian Curriculum, Assessment and Reporting Authority (ACARA) as an alternative to the Australian Curriculum and the HSC.